 Add to all this a really funny thing about hides.
 Some really like to slip hair and some don't.
 A buddy of mine wanted me to tan his badger hide.
 Only trouble was his wife cleaned out the freezer, thought it was old hamburger and through it out in the trash.
 It was summer and it set there for over two days in 100 degree heat.
 I couldn't believe the stink.
 It made CS tear gas smell good ! (and yes, I do know what CS tastes, smells and feels like.
 Nothing like good old Army training !)
 We didn't loose one hair.
 The big problem was getting the stink out.
 Which I did, after trying every deodorizer I could find !

 Another guy brings in an Elk.
 WOW, another stinker.
 The hide was actually turning green as I skinned it.
 Again, lots of odor, but almost no hair slippage.
 Flip side of the coin... a Bear shot in the morning and brought in at 4:00 in the afternoon on the same day.
-Customer folded it skin side to skin side and left lots of warm fat on it.
+Customer folded it hair side to hair side and left lots of warm fat on it.
 I skinned and salted the hide by 7:00 that evening.
 Smelled and looked good.
 Lost hair, about an inch wide strip all the way down the back where it was folded.

 The point is this.
 Hides are like people.
 Some are good, some are not so good.
 Some hides are more prone to slip then others and you don't know if yours is prone to slip or not.
 Therefore, Take care of your hide.
 If it slips you have only yourself to blame.